How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Does Borax Kill Ants?

 Borax has a low toxicity level but it can be fatal for all types of ants.
-It is considered one of the best weapons to treat ant infestation due to its effectiveness.
 However, ants are not attracted to borax so you need to add ingredients in the borax to make the poison enticing for the ants.
-The additives can either be liquid or solids products and you select them according to the type of ants.
+The additives can either be liquid or solids products and should be selected according to ant type.

 How Does Borax Kill Ants?